-After working on it on and off for months we have finally finished replacing our driveway!
+After working on it on and off for months we have finally finished installing our gravel driveway!

-We love how it turned out and although it’s taken us almost a year to complete it wasn’t difficult to lay a gravel driveway or even that much work to do!
+We love how it turned out and, although it’s taken us almost a year to complete, it isn’t difficult to lay a gravel driveway or even that much work to do!

 Most projects that we take on tend to take longer than we think, be more involved than we imagined and cost more than we expect, but amazingly laying a gravel driveway turned out to be much easier than we’d anticipated (although it was hard work at times).

-Preparation (Aka.
-The hard work and dirty bit.)
+Prepare The Driveway (Aka.
+The hard work and dirty bit)

 Like most of our garden, the driveway used to be covered in tarmac that had seen better days so before we could even begin to think about laying a gravel driveway we inevitably had to get out our shovels and get digging.